AriFordsham/GHCWiki/commentary/packages/multi-instances.md

 - Cabal: will the dependency solver work correctly in the presence of multiple package instances?

-  - Andres claims it will (maybe only the new solver?)
+  - Andres claims it will using the new solver.
+(There is now no point in updating the old solver, though it'd be technically possible.)

 - ghc-pkg cleanup: remove old/unused instances of packages

   - how can we tell when something is unnecessary?
+This is actually rather hard because unlike Nix we do not track every random executable that the user compiles.

 ## Next step: dealing with ways